intelligent-soft-robots/o80/readme.md

 During runtime, the o80 Standalone will call the [get](https://github.com/intelligent-soft-robots/o80/blob/vberenz/doc/include/o80/driver.hpp#L16) method of the driver and retrieve an instance of OUT.
 It will then need to "convert" this OUT instance into an instance of [o80::States](https://github.com/intelligent-soft-robots/o80/blob/master/include/o80/states.hpp).
 This instance of o80:States will encapsulate the current observed state of each actuator of the robot.
 The Standalone user class should implement this convert function.

 It may be that the instance of OUT returned by the get function of the driver encapsulate data other than the observed state of the robot actuator.
 This information may be encapsulated in o80 Observation via the extended state.
 During runtime, the standalone instance will call its ["enrich_extended_state"]((https://github.com/intelligent-soft-robots/o80/blob/master/include/o80/states.hpp)) function to convert the instances of OUT into instances of ExtendedState.
 As OUT, EXTENDED_STATE is an arbitrary user class that templates Standalone.
 Note: OUT and EXTENDED_STATE may be the same class, in which case the "enrich_extended_state" function becomes trivial.
+If there are no sensory information beyond the actuators state, a [void extended state](https://github.com/intelligent-soft-robots/o80/blob/masterinclude/o80/void_extended_state.hpp) can be used.

 ### Summary